Medically reviewed by Vicky Davis, FNP

 Here are some numbers to consider.

-Between 10 percent and 20 percent of adults visit their healthcare provider for depression or anxiety related issues.
+Between 10 percent and 20 percent of adults in a 12-month period visit their healthcare provider for depression or anxiety-related issues, according to the US National Library of Medicine.

-Of those people, more than half suffer from comorbidity—a simultaneous disorder—of the other option.
+Of those people, more than half suffer from comorbidity—a co-occurring disorder—of the other option.

 In other words, half of the people seeking help for anxiety may have depression, and half of the people seeking help for depression may have anxiety.